sentience/kevinyank.com/_posts/2021-01-14-micro-front-ends-strategy-and-blueberry-muffins.md

 So yes, a blueberry muffin.

 {% include figure.html src="/assets/images/blog/micro-front-ends-strategy-and-blueberry-muffins/blueberry-muffin-metaphor.jpeg" alt="Close-up photo of a blueberry muffin surrounded by others like it.
 The blueberries are labelled &quot;Kaizen components&quot; and the paper wrapper is labelled &quot;frontend-ops&quot;; both are highlighted in green with the annotation &quot;Leverage these&quot;.
-The cake of the muffin, however, is labelled with three question marks and highlighted in red, with the annotation &quot;Invest in this&quot;." caption="Photo borrowed from <a href='https://www.biggerbolderbaking.com/lemon-blueberry-muffins/'>Gemma's Bigger Bolder Baking</a>." %}
+The cake of the muffin, however, is labelled with three question marks and highlighted in red, with the annotation &quot;Invest in this&quot;." caption="A very delicious muffin, despite appearances!<br>Photo borrowed from <a href='https://www.biggerbolderbaking.com/lemon-blueberry-muffins/'>Gemma's Bigger Bolder Baking</a>." %}

 Quoting from my final strategy document: